samsung-cnct/cassandra-container/kubernetes/cassandra/BUILD.md

 * copy target/KubSeedProv-1.0-SNAPSHOT.jar ../../cassandra/KubSeedProv-1.0-SNAPSHOT.jar

 ## Required For Git Push
 * Make sure Dockerfile is a copy of the current build Dockerfile.kub.slim (or whatever).
 This file will be used to build in quay.io.
-This is for production, and the prod version will be built when this is merged to the samsungAG git repo.
+This is for production, and the prod version will be built when this is merged to the samsung-cnct git repo.
 The image should then be in quay.io/samaungAG/<>  repo.

 * Make sure you tag the git checkin with the same value as the VERSION in the Makefile (e.g. v21slim).
 Quay.io uses the git tag to tag the build it creates.

 * The Makefile is used for development and local builds.
-It is possible to create a prod build with it also by setting the Repo env to quay.io/samsungAG.
+It is possible to create a prod build with it also by setting the Repo env to quay.io/samsung-cnct.